 CBD, short for cannabidiol, is one of the many compounds found in the cannabis plant.
 Unlike THC (tetrahydrocannabinol), CBD does not have any intoxicating effects, so it won’t make you feel “high” on its own.

 CBD interacts with our body’s endocannabinoid system (ECS), which is responsible for maintaining homeostasis.
 The ECS helps regulate bodily functions like sleep, appetite, pain, and inflammation.
+(Learn more in our beginner's guide to the ECS here.)

 When it comes to pain relief, CBD might work by reducing the inflammation and chronic pain typically associated with periods.